-Vodka is a disinfectant, antitoxin and antiseptic alchohol drink with almost zero fat.
-Like most alchoholic drinks it has ample benefits only if consumed moderately.
+Vodka is a disinfectant, antitoxin, and antiseptic alcohol drink with almost zero fat.
+Like most alcoholic drinks it has ample health benefits only if consumed moderately.
 It is very much effective in improving cardiovascular health and reducing stress.
-It is also very useful in curing toothache and bad breathes.
-Its astringent nature is very good for healthy skin and hair growth.
-And like most alchoholic drink it aids digestion and reduces the risks of other diseases.
+Vodka is also very useful in curing toothache and bad breathes.
+Vodka astringent nature is very good for healthy skin and hair growth.
+And like most alcoholic drinks it aids digestion and reduces the risks of other diseases.

-Calories in vodka ranges 85 to 120 depending on the raw material, alchohol content and the fermentation process.
+Calories in vodka range 85 to 120 depending on the raw material, alcohol content, and the fermentation process.
 However, all the different types of vodka are free from carbs and have negligible fat.
 Most of the vodka is just simply ethanol and water, hence it is free from sugar, fiber, cholesterol.
 The nutritional value of vodka is almost zero in terms of vitamins and minerals.

-vodka has a dilating effect on the arteries which stimulates the blood to flow freely.
-This free flow of blood to the heart inhibits the risks of major illness such as strokes and cardiac arrests.
-It is also very useful in increasing the amount of HDl (good cholesterol) in the body and balancing the overall cholesterol level.
+Vodka has a dilating effect on the arteries which stimulates the blood to flow freely.
+This free flow of blood to the heart inhibits the risks of major illnesses such as strokes and cardiac arrests.
+Vodka is also very useful in increasing the amount of HDL (good cholesterol) in the body and balancing the overall cholesterol level.

-Vodka is known for its sleep inducing properties and has a calming effect on the brain.
-Out of all the alchoholic drink even the red wine, vodka has far more impact in decreasing the stress factor of the body.
+Vodka is known for its sleep-inducing properties and has a calming effect on the brain.
+Out of all the alcoholic drinks even the red wine, vodka has far more impact in decreasing the stress factor of the body.
 Moderate consumption of vodka helps in relaxing the mind and body.

-The presence of alchohol makes it a very good antiseptic which helps in preventing infections by sterilizing the wound.
-It is also used as an extractive solvent to make alchohol based ointments.
+Another advantage of vodka is that it can act as a good antiseptic which helps in preventing infections by sterilizing the wound.
+Vodka also used as an extractive solvent to make alcohol-based ointments.
 It is also used as a disinfectant in cold sores and odorous feet.

 Vodka is a carbohydrate with absolutely no fats.
-With very low amounts of calorie it helps in digestion if taken proportionally.
+With very low amounts of calories in vodka, it helps in digestion if taken proportionally.
 If incorporated in low calorie meals it helps in reducing weight and fights obesity.

-The astringent properties of vodka helps in cleaning the pores and tighten them.
-Because of this it is found in many cleanser, toner and anti acne products.
-Its anti toxin properties help in cleaning the scalp and removing toxins from hair which promotes healthy hair growth.
+The astringent properties of vodka help in cleaning the pores and tighten them.
+Because of this, it is found in many cleanser, skin toners, and anti-acne products.
+Vodka anti-toxin properties help in cleaning the scalp and removing toxins from hair which promotes healthy hair growth.

 Vodka has been proven to bring down high temperatures by applying topically to the chests, backs and legs of a person.
 It is thus used in many places as cure for reducing high fever.